Robin Reid (boxer): Personal life

 Reid is mixed race; he is half black Jamaican.
+Reid briefly dabbled in nude modeling, posing for sexually explicit magazine photographs in 2000 and 2002.

 In 2010, Reid took over a lead role in the controversial movie Killer Bitch from the MMA fighter Alex Reid who had walked out of the film.
 His latest film role is in 'Mob Handed'.

 Reid still retains strong ties to professional boxing, acting as a judge.
 In September 2016 he joined the Advisory Board of the World Boxing Federation.